leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 // Warnings were encountered during analysis:
 //
-// src/index.ts:913:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "SetupDataFrom" which is marked as @internal
+// src/index.ts:918:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "SetupDataEncoded" which is marked as @internal
-// src/index.ts:922:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "EndpointFrom" which is marked as @internal
+// src/index.ts:927:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "EndpointEncoded" which is marked as @internal
-// src/index.ts:922:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "CidrBlockFrom" which is marked as @internal
+// src/index.ts:927:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "CidrBlockEncoded" which is marked as @internal
-// src/index.ts:965:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "SetupDataFrom" which is marked as @internal
+// src/index.ts:970:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "SetupDataEncoded" which is marked as @internal
-// src/index.ts:974:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "EndpointFrom" which is marked as @internal
+// src/index.ts:979:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "EndpointEncoded" which is marked as @internal
-// src/index.ts:974:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "CidrBlockFrom" which is marked as @internal
+// src/index.ts:979:9 - (ae-incompatible-release-tags) The symbol "__call" is marked as @alpha, but its signature references "CidrBlockEncoded" which is marked as @internal
-// src/index.ts:1052:43 - (ae-incompatible-release-tags) The symbol "privateKey" is marked as @alpha, but its signature references "WireguardKey" which is marked as @internal
+// src/index.ts:1059:43 - (ae-incompatible-release-tags) The symbol "privateKey" is marked as @alpha, but its signature references "WireguardKey" which is marked as @internal
-// src/index.ts:1052:69 - (ae-incompatible-release-tags) The symbol "publicKey" is marked as @alpha, but its signature references "WireguardKey" which is marked as @internal
+// src/index.ts:1059:69 - (ae-incompatible-release-tags) The symbol "publicKey" is marked as @alpha, but its signature references "WireguardKey" which is marked as @internal

 // (No @packageDocumentation comment for this package)